TOAST-DOCS/TOAST-Cloud/en/nhncloud-sdk/iap-android.md

 }
 ```

-> ONE store V21 인앱 결제는 Android 6.0 (API 레벨 23) 이상에서 동작합니다.
+> ONE store v21 In-app purchase functions in Android (API level 23) 6.0 or higher.

 ### Galaxy Store